Arbitr-ary-ily/GlobeAI/README.md

 ### 📝 Description

 Globe AI is an advanced country search application designed to provide users with in-depth information about countries around the world.
 Utilizing state-of-the-art AI technology, Globe AI delivers detailed data including country demographics, geography, economy, and more.
 The application is built using Next.js 14, Tailwind CSS, and Shadcn/UI, ensuring a seamless and responsive user experience.
-Whether you're a developer, researcher, or educator, Globe AI is your go-to tool for obtaining precise and comprehensive country information.